Virgin Galactic completes first glide flight in New Mexico

 A small number of test flights are needed before Virgin Galactic can take paying customers on supersonic thrill rides to the lower reaches of space to experience a few minutes of weightlessness and a view of the Earth below.
 The suborbital flights will reach an altitude of at least 50 miles (80.5 kilometers) before the spaceship glides to a landing.

+While many employees have been working remotely during the pandemic, members of the Virgin Galactic team have been helping with relief efforts.
+They’ve donated meals, masks, gloves and other medical supplies to communities and hospitals in New Mexico and California.

+“We’re pursuing sort of an all-hands-on-deck strategy here where we’re really trying to help wherever we can,” Whitesides said.

-More than 600 customers from around the world have put down firm deposits for flights, and Virgin Galactic has received about 8,000 online reservations of interest since the successful test flight into space in December 2018.
+More than 600 customers from around the world have put down deposits for flights, and about 8,000 reservations of interest have been made since the successful test flight into space in December 2018.
 Company officials expect that interest to surpass the company’s capacity for flights for the next few years.

 The initial seats were sold at $250,000 apiece.
 Those who want to register interest online are paying a fully refundable deposit of $1,000.